Landmark Mall: History

+Redevelopment

-As of early 2020, planning related to demolition and redevelopment was still in progress and decisions about funding and issuing of permits were not completed.
+In early 2020, planning related to demolition and redevelopment began and decisions about funding and issuing of permits were not completed.

 On July 1, 2020, it was announced that Sears would also be closing as part of a plan to close 28 stores nationwide which would leave the mall entirely vacant.

 On December 22, 2020, it was announced that the area would be redeveloped as a new mixed-use development with a new Inova Alexandria Hospital, with the existing hospital beginning to be relocated in 2025.

 On July 6, 2021, it was announced that the Alexandria City Council unanimously approved the redevelopment agreements for the site of the former Landmark Mall, which will result in up to approximately four million square feet of new development.
 The project will be anchored by the relocation and expansion of Inova's Alexandria Hospital bringing more than 2,000 healthcare workers to the medical campus.
 As part of the collaboration between the City and Inova, the Alexandria City Council also approved a master plan amendment and rezoning of the current Inova Alexandria Hospital site on Seminary Road to permit a variety of residential uses, which will facilitate the sale of the property in advance of its relocation to the Landmark site.
 This land-use decision was the first legislative action by Council required to bring this plan to reality.
 Alexandria City Council also approved the use of $54 million in public bond financing to allow the city to acquire the land for the hospital and lease it to Inova, as well as $86 million in public bond financing for site preparation and infrastructure at the Landmark site and adjacent Duke Street and Van Dorn Street corridors.
 On January 24, 2022, it was announced that the project would be renamed to WestEnd Alexandria.

-Demolition began on May 12, 2022, and is expected to last for six months.
-The parking garage will be left intact.
+Demolition began on May 12, 2022, and lasted six months.
+The parking garage was left intact.
+On September 5, 2023, the Alexandria Planning Commission approved many special use permits for the Foulger-Pratt project.
+It will include retail and restaurant pavilions, trails, and recreational facilities that will house a skating rink and pickleball courts.

+The West Alexandria Transit Center, a transit hub serving local DASH and Metrobus routes, opened in October 2025.